Mary Stanley, Countess of Derby

-Mary Stanley, Countess of Derby (previously known as Mary Gascoyne-Cecil, Marchioness of Salisbury, née Lady Mary Sackville-West; 23 July 1824 – 6 December 1900) was an English grande dame and political hostess.
+Mary Stanley, Countess of Derby (previously known as Mary Cecil, Marchioness of Salisbury, née Lady Mary Sackville-West; 23 July 1824 – 6 December 1900) was an English grande dame and political hostess.

 Family

 Daughter of George Sackville-West, 5th Earl De La Warr.
 Sixth of his nine children.

 She married firstly James Gascoyne-Cecil, 2nd Marquess of Salisbury in 1847 with whom she had 5 children: